cazala/synaptic/README.md

 ##Contribute

 **Synaptic** is an Open Source project that started in Buenos Aires, Argentina.
 Anybody in the world is welcome to contribute to the development of the project.

+If you want to contribute feel free to send PR's, just make sure to run the default **gulp** task before, to run all the tests and build the web distribution files before submiting the request.

 <3